Introducing Osbornes Medical Negligence Solicitors London

 There is a time limit for pursuing a claim for clinical negligence and this is 3 years from the date of the injury or 3 years from the date that you became aware that your injury was due to another person’s negligence.

-To speak with our lawyers contact us on 0207 485 8811 or fill in an online enquiry form.
+To speak with our medical negligence solicitors, contact us on 0207 485 8811 or fill in our online enquiry form.